Pensions in Spain

 Pensions in Spain consist of a mandatory state pension scheme, and voluntary company and individual pension provision.

 Mandatory state pension scheme

 The state pension scheme is part of the Social Security system in Spain.
 There are two categories of pension in Spain: contributory and non-contributory.
 The pensions system is financed by a payroll tax on salaries.
-The employee pays 4.7% of his/her salary while employers must pay the equivalent of 23.6% of an employee's salary into the scheme.
+The employee pays 4.7% of their salary while employers must pay the equivalent of 23.6% of an employee's salary into the scheme.